TimmyAA/go-bitbucket/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TeamsUsernamePermissionsGet**
-> PaginatedTeamPermissions TeamsUsernamePermissionsGet(ctx, username, optional)
+> PaginatedTeamPermissions TeamsUsernamePermissionsGet(ctx, username, q, sort)

 Returns an object for each team permission a user on the team has.
 Permissions returned are effective permissions — if a user is a member of multiple groups with distinct roles, only the highest level is returned.
 Permissions can be:  * `admin` * `collaborator`  Only users with admin permission for the team may access this resource.
 Example:  ``` $ curl https://api.bitbucket.org/2.0/teams/atlassian_tutorial/permissions  {   \"pagelen\": 10,   \"values\": [     {       \"permission\": \"admin\",       \"type\": \"team_permission\",       \"user\": {         \"type\": \"user\",         \"username\": \"evzijst\",         \"nickname\": \"evzijst\",         \"display_name\": \"Erik van Zijst\",         \"uuid\": \"{d301aafa-d676-4ee0-88be-962be7417567}\"       },       \"team\": {         \"username\": \"bitbucket\",         \"display_name\": \"Atlassian Bitbucket\",         \"uuid\": \"{4cc6108a-a241-4db0-96a5-64347ac04f87}\"       }     },     {       \"permission\": \"collaborator\",       \"type\": \"team_permission\",       \"user\": {         \"type\": \"user\",         \"username\": \"seanaty\",         \"nickname\": \"seanaty\",         \"display_name\": \"Sean Conaty\",         \"uuid\": \"{504c3b62-8120-4f0c-a7bc-87800b9d6f70}\"       },       \"team\": {         \"username\": \"bitbucket\",         \"display_name\": \"Atlassian Bitbucket\",         \"uuid\": \"{4cc6108a-a241-4db0-96a5-64347ac04f87}\"       }     }   ],   \"page\": 1,   \"size\": 2 } ```  Results may be further [filtered or sorted](../../../meta/filtering) by team, user, or permission by adding the following query string parameters:  * `q=user.username=\"evzijst\"` or `q=permission=\"admin\"` * `sort=team.display_name`  Note that the query parameter values need to be URL escaped so that `=` would become `%3D`.